-When you pick up a camper van in San Francisco you’ll truly be in the heart of California, connecting you to thousands of miles of scenic or streamlined roadways (take your pick).
-Bring your toothbrush and your favorite road snacks, and we’ll take care of just about everything else.
+When you pick up a camper van in San Francisco you’ll be in the heart of California.
+Connected to thousands of miles of scenic or streamlined roadways (take your pick), you don’t want to miss this.
+Bring your toothbrush and your favorite road snacks, and we’ll take care of everything else!

 Jedediah Smith Redwoods State Park

-Wrap your mind around this: Jedediah Smith Redwoods State Park is home to 9,500 acres of redwood trees, including the largest old growth coast redwood measuring 20 feet in diameter!
-If you haven’t spent time lingering with these ancients before, then this will be a must-stop, must-hug tree situation.
-Plus, you’ll be right on the Smith River, the last major, undammed river in California, a truly breathtaking home to an abundance of wildlife, and a beautiful backdrop to your vanlife adventure.
-Here’s a sample 5 night itinerary.
+Wrap your mind around this: Jedediah Smith Redwoods State Park is home to 9,500 acres of redwood trees, including the largest old-growth coast redwood!
+If you haven’t spent time meandering with these ancients before, then this will be a must-stop.
+Plus, you’ll be right on the Smith River, the last major, undammed river in California.
+These gorgeous waters are a breathtaking home to an abundance of wildlife and a beautiful backdrop to your vanlife adventure.
+Here’s a sample five-night itinerary.